Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/02_move_the_player/index.md

 }
 ```

 That's it!
-The player can now move around the screen in a smooth and graceful way !
+The player can now move around the screen in a smooth and graceful way!

 | ![Final screenshot](images/ch2_final-screen.png) |
 | :-----------------------------------------------------------------------------------------------: |